-Phosphine Level (PPM) Minimum Required Respiratory Equipment Unknown Personal hydrogen phosphide monitor or respiratory equipment required for phosphine levels greater than 5 ppm. >0.1 ≤ 5 ppm NIOSH-approved air-purifying, full face respirator (gas mask) with a chin-style, front- or back-mounted canister approved for hydrogen phosphide OR a NIOSH- approved supplied-air respirator (i.e., air-line respirator or self-contained breathing apparatus) with a full face piece. >5 ppm NIOSH-approved self-contained breathing apparatus with a full face piece operated in a pressure-demand or other positive-pressure mode OR a NIOSH-approved air-line respirator with a full face piece operated in a pressure-demand or other positive-pressure mode combined with an auxiliary self-contained positive- pressure breathing apparatus.
-Emergency use or Immediately Dangerous to Life or NIOSH-approved self-contained breathing apparatus Health Conditions with a full face piece operated in a pressure-demand or other positive-pressure mode.
+Phosphine Level (PPM) Minimum Required Respiratory Equipment Unknown Respiratory equipment required for phosphine levels greater than 5 ppm. $> 0.1$ ppm and $\leq 5$ ppm NIOSH-approved air-purifying, full face respirator (gas mask) with a chin-style, front- or back-mounted canister approved for hydrogen phosphide OR a NIOSH-approved supplied-air respirator (i.e., air-line respirator or self-contained breathing apparatus) with a full face piece.
+5 ppm NIOSH-approved self-contained breathing apparatus with a full face piece operated in a pressure-demand or other positive-pressure mode OR a NIOSH-approved air-line respirator with a full face piece operated in a pressure-demand or other positive-pressure mode combined with an auxiliary self-contained positive-pressure breathing apparatus.
+Emergency use or Immediately NIOSH-approved self-contained breathing apparatus with a full face piece Dangerous to Life or Health operated in a pressure-demand or other positive-pressure mode.
+Conditions

 When opening the product canister, point the canister away from the face and body and slowly loosen the cap.
 Although the chances for a flash are very remote, never open these containers in a flammable atmosphere.

-When using an automatic dispenser to add Phostoxin® to the commodity, know how to calibrate the dispenser to deliver the appropriate dosage.
-To prevent accidental poisoning, ensure that no Phostoxin® remains in the hopper of the automatic dispenser once the commodity has been transferred.
+When using an automatic dispenser to add GASTOXIN® to the commodity, know how to calibrate the dispenser to deliver the appropriate dosage.
+To prevent accidental poisoning, ensure that no GASTOXIN® remains in the hopper of the automatic dispenser once the commodity has been transferred.